breakfireaus/professional-readme-generator/output/README.md

   - [Questions](#Questions)

   ## Installation
-  This can be installed by downloading the git via this git link https://github.com/breakfireaus/professional-readme-generator.git , also download NodeJS and then type  "node index.js" while in the folder of the git and the program will run.
-After the program has run it will appear in the output folder once the program has run
+  Frome Breakfireaus github clone the professional readme generator and then in your terminal run "node index.js" to run the program

   ## Usage
-  Type in your terminal node index.js once you have cloned the git
+  initialize program from terminal using the following command node index.js

   ## Credits
-  - Traversy Media - My Tutor - W3schools - MDN DOCS - My instructors
+  Traversy Media, W3Schools, Tutor, Instructors

   ## Tests
   N/A